Charbel-11/Exchange-Rate-Tracker/README.md

 A table that lists all past transactions is also displayed.
 The table can be filtered to only show transactions done between users.

 ### Exchange Rate Calculator
-The calculator allows the user to convert a specific amount of a given currency (LBP or USD) to the other at the exchange rate shown on the main view (USD/LBP exchange rates averaged over the last three days).
+The calculator allows the user to convert a specific amount of a given currency (LBP or USD) to the other at the exchange rate shown on the main view (USD/LBP exchange rates averaged over the last *N* days).

 ### Architecture
 Below is a simple diagram that shows that whole system architecture.
 Feel free to read more about every platform used in their corresponding Readme.md file